MalcolmHaslam/RunMyProcess-SEC-ProtocolManager/README.md

 1- Download jetty 7 standalone

-2- Download the project and run mvn clean install
+2- Download the project and run mvn clean install to generate the war file with all dependencies

 3- copy the generated war file in the jetty webapps folder